luyadev/luya/docs/guide1.0/app-cmsproperties.md

 What are properties?
 --------------------

-As the name already says, those are properties you can attache to a page you want.
-For example you like to use different colors on different pages you can create a color proprtie where the user can select a color and re use the propertie in your blocks or layouts.
+As the name already says, those are properties you can attach to a page you want.
+For example if you like to use different colors on different pages you can create a color property where the user can select a specific color for each page.
+Once the property is set you can use them in your view files for blocks or layouts.

 Example use cases:

-+ Background image.
++ Background image
 + Colors, css properties for contents
 + Specific meta informations
 + Protected a page

-Create a new propertie
+Create a new property
 ------------------------

-All properties must be in a folder called `properties` and must contain the suffix `Propertie`, LUYA will automatically detect and setup all properties when you run the [import](luya-console.md) command.
-You can create the properties folder inside your app namespace or inside a module so you can create reusable modules with properties who will be attached automatically.
+All properties must be in a folder called `properties` and must contain the suffix `Property`, LUYA will automatically detect and setup all properties when you run the [import](luya-console.md) command.
+You can create the properties folder inside your app namespace or inside a module so you can create reusable modules with properties which will be attached automatically.

-Example propertie who creates where you can add a class an re use it somewhere:
+Example property for creation of a textfield wich can be attached somewhere in your view files:

 ```php
 <?php